identify202020/did-method/did_kr_method.md

 ```

 ## Operation
-KR.identifying (CRUD) operations are provided in the RESTful API format.
+did (CRUD) operations are provided in the RESTful API format.
 DID documents are generated in the blockchain by smart contract code.
 It checks the authority and performs signature verification within the smart contract.
 To prevent replay attacks, all signatures require a nonce.